Does Sweetened Condensed Milk Spoil? A B2B Shelf-Life and Storage Guide

 Does sweetened condensed milk go bad?

 Yes, eventually.
-An unopened can stored properly in a cool, dry pantry typically lasts 18–24 months and often holds quality past the printed date.
+Unopened, condensed milk lasts 18–24 months in a cool, dry pantry; check the expiration date, but if the can is undamaged and stored properly, it can remain good for 1 to 2 years past the best-by date.
 Once opened, refrigerate in an airtight container and use within two weeks.

 Is it safe to eat Sweetened Condensed Milk past the best-by date?

-In most cases, yes — if the can is intact, properly stored, and passes color, smell, and texture inspection.
-The printed date reflects peak quality, not a strict safety cutoff.
-Reject any can that is bulging, leaking, rusted, or severely dented at the seam.
+In most cases, yes — it may still be safe to consume if the can is intact, properly stored, and passes color, smell, and texture inspection.
+The expiration date reflects peak quality, not a strict safety cutoff.
+Reject any can that is bulging, leaking, rusted, or severely dented at the seam, since a damaged can may mean the product is not safe to consume.

 How long does condensed milk last after opening?

-About two weeks refrigerated in a sanitized airtight container.
+Opened sweetened condensed milk lasts about 1–2 weeks in the fridge when kept in a sanitized airtight container.
 Bulk drums and totes once broached run 5–7 days unless repackaged cold.

 What are the signs of spoilage?